tanutcho/n8n-nodes-fillpdf/README.md

 ## 🎯 Usage Guide

+### New: Automatic Field Extraction ✨

+The Fill PDF node now automatically detects fillable fields in your PDF and presents them as input fields in the n8n interface.
+This eliminates manual field mapping and provides an intuitive form-filling experience.

+**Key Features**:
+- **Real-time field extraction** for URL sources
+- **Runtime field extraction** for upload/binary sources
+- **Dynamic interface generation** with appropriate input controls
+- **Automatic field type detection** (text, checkbox, dropdown, radio)
+- **Field validation and requirements** checking
+- **Fallback to manual mapping** when extraction fails

+For detailed information, see the [Field Extraction Guide](FIELD-EXTRACTION-GUIDE.md).

 ### Basic Workflow Setup

 1. **Add the Fill PDF node** to your workflow from the node palette
 2. **Configure the PDF source**:
-   - **Upload**: Upload a PDF file directly
+   - **Upload**: Upload a PDF file directly (fields extracted at runtime)
-   - **URL**: Provide a URL to a PDF file
+   - **URL**: Provide a URL to a PDF file (fields extracted immediately)
-   - **Binary**: Use PDF data from previous nodes
+   - **Binary**: Use PDF data from previous nodes (fields extracted at runtime)

-3. **Set up field mappings**:
+3. **Fill the extracted fields**:
-   - The node will automatically detect form fields in your PDF
+   - **URL sources**: Fields appear automatically in the interface
-   - Map each field to static values or dynamic expressions
+   - **Upload/Binary sources**: Use manual field mapping or check execution logs for field names
    - Use n8n expressions like `{{ $json.customerName }}` for dynamic data
+   - Static values are also supported

 4. **Choose output format**:
    - **Binary**: Return PDF as binary data for further processing